Other Nanny Services

 Live In Nanny

-Live In nannies provide general supervision and so much more.
-They work alongside parents, as a team and create an engaging environment.
+Live-in nannies provide general supervision and so much more.
+They work alongside parents as a team and create an engaging environment.
 They ensure the children in their care are safe, healthy, and happy.
-The responsibilities of a live in nanny will vary depending on the family, number and ages of the children in their care.
-Duties will include full care of the children such as feeding, light house cleaning related to the children, organizing fun, educational and age-appropriate activities, social play, and creative learning.
+The responsibilities of a live-in nanny will vary depending on the family, number, and ages of the children in their care.
+Duties will include full care of the children, such as feeding, light house cleaning related to the children, organizing fun, educational, and age-appropriate activities, social play, and creative learning.

 Agency fee: 10%, 13% or 15% of nanny's gross annual compensation